AMReX-Astro/organization/README.md

-# organization
+# AMReX-Astrophysics

-AMReX-Astro common organization files
+This is a central repository for files relating to the management of the AMReX-Astrophysics software suite.